Why is February the shortest month of the year? And what’s Valentine’s Day all about? Come find out in our fun facts about February!

 Presently, it has 28 days, but that becomes 29 days every four years in a leap year.
 As we said, this isn’t your standard month!
 Just imagine if they changed it all again and just said “sod it, let’s make it 30 days and have done with it…”

 In this article there are a number of February facts that will really surprise you, so make sure you keep on reading.
-From extraordinary celebrations to weird events, this is what February is famous for!
+From extraordinary celebrations to weird events, this is what’s special about February!

 Also, you can learn all about the fun facts of March here.
 This really is one of the most fascinating months of the year so check it out why now!